jasonfrowe/bls_cuda/README.md

 ## Usage

 ### Python Import (Recommended)
-You can import the package and access the submodules (BLS, Keplerian, MCMC, etc.) directly.
+You can import the package and access the submodules (BLS, transitfit5, MCMC, etc.) directly.

 ```python
 import pytfit5 as pytfit5